 Fourth Ray Beauty BFD Cleansing Oil

 I was very intrigued by Fourth Ray Beauty’s Cleansing Oil because it’s 1) natural, 2) organic, and 3) only $14.
-Made with camellia, juniper berry, and meadowfoam seed oil, it’s meant to remove makeup and while keeping skin hydrated—both of which it does.
+Made with camellia, juniper berry, and meadowfoam seed oil, it’s meant to remove makeup and while keeping skin hydrated — both of which it does.
 However, it also gave me some serious whiteheads.
 I’m not sure what about this formulation made me break out, but I stopped using it after about three days.
 Next!

 Nyakio’s Sweet Almond Cleansing Oil Balm

 This oil cleanser, on the other hand, is heaven.
-I’m a huge fan of Nyakio Beauty’s founder (check out her Skin, Deep feature on her African heritage) and the brand’s mission, which is to bring natural, heritage ingredients back into the skincare space.
+I’m a huge fan of Nyakio Beauty’s founder (check out her Skin, Deep feature on her African background) and the brand’s mission, which is to bring natural, heritage ingredients back into the skincare space.
 Their Cleansing Oil Balm is made with sweet almond oil, shea butter, and coffee seed oil; and transforms from balm to oil once it’s warmed in the hands.

 You can use it as a first cleanse to remove makeup, but I find myself using it as my only cleanser in the morning.
 Then, instead of rinsing it off with water, I just wipe away the excess oil with a tissue and allow what’s left to sink into my skin for an extra layer of hydration.